evant/android-retrolambda-lombok/README.md

 # android-retrolambda-lombok
-A modified version of lombok that allows lint to run on java 8 sources without error.
+A modified version of lombok ast that allows lint to run on java 8 sources without error.

 ## Usage
 All you have to do is modify you `build.gradle` as such